Peripheral subgroups of Kleinian groups: Introduction

-While our methods are impractical in practice (for example, the semi-algebraic sets used to certify discreteness do not approximate the boundary well), they do provide some hope that there exist useful partial algorithms for the Geometric Recognition Problem.
+While our methods are impractical in practice (for example, the semi-algebraic sets used to certify discreteness do not approximate the boundary well, and the complexity of the trace polynomials involved makes computer implementation hard), they do provide some hope that there exist useful partial algorithms for the Geometric Recognition Problem.
 Such algorithms may provide a useful stepping stone towards a fuller understanding of the general discreteness problem.